cloudify-cosmo/docs.getcloudify.org/content/working_with/console/deployments-page.md

 1. Click **Create Deployment** button.
 2. Enter a name for the deployment.
+3. Optional, specify a site to which this deployment will be assigned.
-3. Select a blueprint from the dropdown list.
+4. Select a blueprint from the dropdown list.
-4. Specify the deployment inputs for the blueprint or use the defaults.
+5. Specify the deployment inputs for the blueprint or use the defaults.
-5. Click **Deploy**.
+6. Click **Deploy**.

 The deployment is added to the list.